Gift Icon

 • There should be no slack.
 The excess chain must be wrapped around the remaining link.

-There are a growing number of auto accidents involving cargo transport and heavy trucks.
+There are a growing number of auto accidents involving cargo carriers and heavy trucks.
 Good loading procedures can help prevent such accidents, but how the equipment is transported on the road is equally important.
 Here are some recommendations:

 a truck travels along a road beneath a large bridge